ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 ### Step 1.
 Enable `init-containers` and `volumes-emptydir` in Knative configuration

-> Please skip this step if you have reserved your sandbox environment in [techzone](https://github.com/ibm-build-lab/Watson-NLP/tree/main/MLOps/reserve-openshift-sandbox)
+> Please skip this step if you had reserved a sandbox environment in [techzone](https://github.com/ibm-build-lab/Watson-NLP/tree/main/MLOps/reserve-openshift-sandbox)

 Save `config-features` config map in your current directory.